-One of the most common methods used to make crops more resistant to herbicides was shown to have advantages over the weedy varieties of rice.
-This suggests that this genetic modification may also have potential to have an impact on wild animals.
+Genetic modification of crops to make them resistant to herbicides has been widely employed to create advantages for the varieties of rice that are weedy. https://shop.takii.co.jp/products/detail/MSH992 This suggests that this genetic modification may also have potential to impact wild animals.

-Lu states that making weedy grains more competitive may create more difficulties for farmers across the world who have crops infected by the pest.
+Lu says that making the weedy grain more competitive can cause more problems for farmers across the world who have crops infected by the pest.

-Brian Ford Lloyd, a UK plant scientist, stated that the EPSP Synthase gene could get in wild rice varieties. ラウンドアップ This would threaten their genetic diversity, which is extremely crucial.
-“This is a prime illustration of the most plausible and damaging negative effects of GM crops on the environment.”
+ラウンドアップ Brian Ford Lloyd, a UK plant scientist, stated that the EPSP Synthase gene could get in wild rice varieties.
+This could threaten the genetic diversity of their species, which is very important. ラウンドアップ 希釈 “This is one clear example of the extremely plausible detrimental effects [of GM plantson our environment.”

 There is a popular belief that genetically engineered plants with extra copies or microorganisms genes are less risky than those containing only their own genes.
 Lu states, “Our study shows this is not the case.”